codeforamerica/Transit2Me/README.md

 Roadmap: Timezones, track pledges to take public transit, importing events from Google Calendar, support for GTFS

+Missing data: first run of Route 1, checking of inbound / outbound times on other routes

 The project supports these transit systems:
 <ul>
 <li>BART in San Francisco</li>